 The Unbelievable Story Of Dick Proenneke, The Man Who Lived Alone In The Alaskan Wilderness For 30 Years

-After surviving the Great Depression and World War II, Dick Proenneke ventured to Alaska in search of a simple life away from the world — and ended up staying there in a cabin he built by hand for the next three decades.
+After surviving the Great Depression and World War II, Dick Proenneke ventured to Alaska in search of a simple life — and ended up building a cabin by hand and staying there for the next three decades.

 Wikimedia CommonsDick Proenneke’s cabin sheltered him from the elements during cold Alaskan winters.

-Equal parts Henry David Thoreau and trapper Hugh Glass, Dick Proenneke is widely remembered for both his practical survival skills and his written musings about man’s relationship with nature.
-Though he’s long dead, his cabin has since become a monument for survivalists and conservationists alike to this day.
+Equal parts iconic writer Henry David Thoreau and famed trapper Hugh Glass, Proenneke is widely remembered for both his practical survival skills and his written musings about man’s relationship with nature.
+Even now, long after his death in 2003, Dick Proenneke’s cabin serves as a monument for survivalists and conservationists alike.

 Richard “Dick” Proenneke was born on May 4, 1916, in Primrose, Iowa the second of four sons.
 He inherited his craftiness from his father William, a carpenter and well driller.
 His love of nature can be traced back to his mother, who enjoyed gardening.